sergiopilotto/SpainEnglandViz/README.md

 ### Phil Foden's heatmap
 ![PH_heatmap](SpainEnglandVizPython/Plots/Heatmap_PhilFoden.png)

-We see that the Spanish players are more aggressives than the English players.
+We see that the Spanish players are more aggressive than the English players.
 Lamine Yamal seems to never go in Spain's field, and Phil Foden has a really spreaded heatmap.

 ## Process mining for the last two actions leading to shots
 ### Spain process map for the last two actions leading to shots (relative-antecedent)